110 FCM Core Clerkship (2 - 9 units) Fall, Winter, Spring, Summer

 Fundamental legal principles and procedures affecting medical practice, with emphasis on medical negligence; the physician's role in the litigation process; the areas of medical practice which most frequently involve litigation; and practical measures to minimize the risk of lawsuit.

-184 Contemporary Issues in Latino Health (1 units) Fall, Winter, Spring
+184 Contemporary Issues in Latinx Health (1 units) Fall, Winter, Spring

 An introduction to demographic, political/economic, anthropologic and sociologic issues of importance for the health of diverse Latino subcultures in the US.